websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-localization/site-localization.md

 ![Localizable fields are marked with a language flag.](images/04.png)

-To modify a localizable field,
+Follow these steps to modify a localizable field:

 1. Click the language flag beside the field.